 As of the date of this AIF, Lion One's management does not expect any material changes to the business; however, as is typical of the mineral exploration and development industry, from time to time Lion One reviews potential merger, acquisition, investment and joint venture transactions and opportunities that could enhance shareholder value.
-Furthermore, there can be no assurance that the results of exploration or development programs planned or underway or the effects of the COVID-19 pandemic will not result in material changes to the scientific and technical or financial and general business information contained herein.
-Accordingly, readers of this AIF are urged to read the press releases issued by Lion One once they become available on SEDAR, for full and up-to-date information concerning the June 2022 Annual Information Form
+Furthermore, there can be no assurance that the results of exploration or development programs planned or underway will not result in material changes to the scientific and technical or financial and general business information contained herein.
+Accordingly, readers of this AIF are urged to read the press releases issued by Lion One once they become available on SEDAR, for full and up-to-date information concerning the AIF.